-Updated on June 6, 2023
+Updated on September 28, 2023

 A typical partition case involves two or more co-owners having a dispute about whether their co-owned property should be sold.
-Our clients frequently entrust is with helping them resolve these ownership disputes.
+Our clients frequently entrust us with helping them resolve these ownership disputes.
 Sometimes, however, we notice interesting facts in the case that allow us to seek more than our client’s share of ownership based on record title.
 This occurs when one owner may be able to show that they have adversely possessed their co-owner’s share of the property.

 When this occurs, we look to an abundance of legal authorities that describe the interplay between partition cases and adverse possession in the co-tenancy context.